-Once you have booted into Recovery, use the Disk Utility to format the SSD.
-While the process of formatting your drive is simple in all cases, the appearance and steps within Disk Utility can vary based on the OS version.
-We have set up examples for each version.
-Please note: the drive labels or information in this document may differ from your drive, but the processes won't change.
+Once you have booted into Recovery, use the built-in Disk Utility to format the SSD.
+Please note: the drive labels or information shown in one or more sections of this document may differ from what you see, but the overall processes won't change.